ono-midori/ono-midori.github.io/techs/libevent.md

 #### Launching connections by hostname

-Quite often, you’d like to combine resolving a hostname and connecting to it into a single operation.
-There’s an interface for that:
+Quite often, you'd like to combine resolving a hostname and connecting to it into a single operation.
+There's an interface for that:

 ```c++
 int bufferevent_socket_connect_hostname(struct bufferevent *bev,